 Event Planning Checklist

 Are you thinking of planning an event, and you have no idea how to get started?
-Then this read is for you.
-In a moment, we will be looking at the event planning checklist.
+In this read, figure out what to consider when planning an event.
+In a moment, we will be looking at the event planning checklist or conference planning checklist.

 4-6 Months to D-day

 In the words of Benjamin Franklin, “when you fail to plan, you plan to fail.”
 Planning early determines the success of your event.
 It is advisable to start planning 4 to 6 months before the d-day.
 That way, you will have enough time to cover every aspect of an event timeline.

 Here is the list of things that need to be done 4 to 6 months before the event.

 - Define your goals and objectives: Identifying your goals and objectives serves as the right metric to measure the success of your event planning outline.
 Do you hope to expand your reach?
 Or maybe fundraise for a charity cause?